waku-org/nwaku/docs/api/v2/node.md

   ## Subscribes to a PubSub topic.
 Triggers handler when receiving messages on
   ## this topic.
 TopicHandler is a method that takes a topic and some data.
   ##
-  ## NOTE The data field SHOULD be read as a WakuMessage.
+  ## NOTE The data field SHOULD be decoded as a WakuMessage.
   ## Status: Implemented.

 method subscribe*(w: WakuNode, contentFilter: ContentFilter, handler: ContentFilterHandler)